sdondley/ClimateChangeChat/Vimkiki::Files.md

 # Vimwiki::Files Module

-A module I'm currently writing for analyzing a markdown file to help me process their conversion to HTML for output to this website
+A module I'm currently writing for analyzing a markdown file to help me process their conversion to HTML for output to this website.
+I want this module to be a subclass of [IO::Path](https://docs.raku.org/type/IO::Path) so it inherits its methods.

 # On This Page